Skip to main content

 Area Agencies on Aging in Colorado: 2026 Senior Help Guide

 Bottom line: Colorado has 16 Area Agencies on Aging, often called AAAs.
-They help older adults age 60 and over, caregivers, and many adults with disabilities find local help.
-Start with the statewide ADRC number at 1-844-265-2372, then ask for the office that serves your county.
+They help older adults, family caregivers, and many adults with disabilities find local help.
+If you do not know where to start, call Colorado ADRC at 1-844-265-2372 and ask for the Area Agency on Aging that serves your county.

 Urgent help in Colorado

 Call 911 if someone is in danger, has a serious medical emergency, or cannot stay safe right now.
-For suspected abuse, neglect, or exploitation of an at-risk adult, use the Colorado APS page to reach the right county office.
-For mental health, emotional, or substance use crisis help, call or text 988; the Colorado crisis line also connects callers to 988 support.
+For suspected abuse, neglect, self-neglect, or exploitation of an at-risk adult, use the Colorado APS page to reach the right county Adult Protective Services office.
+For mental health, substance use, or emotional crisis help, call or text 988 or contact Colorado Crisis Services.

 Need Fastest start What to say

-Abuse or self-neglect Call county APS “I want to report a safety concern for an at-risk adult.”
+Abuse or self-neglect Contact county APS “I want to report a safety concern for an at-risk adult.”

 Mental health crisis Call or text 988 “I need immediate emotional support.”